OoDeLally/subformik/example/README.md

 rm -fr node_modules example/node_modules

 # Forces yarn to add formik.
-This is necessarly for the first compilation.
+This is necessary for the first compilation.
 # As a side effect, it also does `yarn install`.
 yarn add -P formik

-# Now that we compiled it, we need to remove formik, so that is uses the peer formik of the parent app.
+# Now that we compiled it, we need to remove Formik, so that it uses the peer formik of the parent app.
 rm -fr node_modules/formik/

 # Go to example and run it